dubcdr/wm-stock-tracker/README.md

 ## Development server

+First you'll need to run an `npm install` after cloning the repo

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding